-To analyze velocity profiles and identify congestion areas on the Elbbruke bridge, the easiest approach is to split the map so you double all of your views, which allows you to analyze and instantly compare the traffic activity on the bridge in both directions.
-One map only visualizes the traffic going North, the other one has a focus on the traffic going South.
-This is such a powerful feature and can be done instantly in the xyzt.ai platform.
+To analyze velocity profiles and identify congestion areas on the Elbbruke Bridge, the easiest approach is to split the map so you double all of your views, which allows you to analyze and instantly compare the traffic activity on the bridge in both directions.
+One map only visualizes the traffic going North, the other one focuses on the traffic going South.
+This is such a powerful feature and can be done instantly on the xyzt.ai platform.

 As illustrated in the picture above, you’ll notice the Split View tool and how it also doubles the data distribution panel and, therefore, also the velocity profiles.
 Further analysis of these profiles allow you to identify when vehicles are moving or when they are at a standstill, indicating possible traffic jams and congestion areas.